 Full-Time Graduate Students

 Full-time students typically take 9 or more credits per semester.
-They should take as many core courses as possible in the first year, remaining sensitive to the possible need to fit in an occasional track/concentration course and/or elective course scheduled only in alternate years.
-In the second year, full-time students should first make certain all core and track requirements are fulfilled; they are then free to exercise concentration and elective options for the remaining credits, finishing with the capstone course.
+Students are encouraged to take as many core courses as possible in the first year, remaining sensitive to the possible need to fit in an occasional track/concentration course and/or elective course scheduled only in alternate years.
+In the second year, full-time students are encouraged to make certain all core and track requirements are fulfilled; they are then free to exercise concentration and elective options for the remaining credits, and for the MPH degree finishing with the capstone.

 Part-Time Graduate Students

-Students planning to graduate in May of the third year should plan to take 14 to 18 credits the first and second years (two courses in the fall, two in the spring, and one or two in the summer session), for a total of 33 credits the first two years, and all remaining credits the third year.
+Students planning to graduate in May of the third year are encouraged to take 14 to 18 credits the first and second years (two courses in the fall, two in the spring, and one or two in the summer session), for a total of 33 credits the first two years, and all remaining credits the third year.
 It is suggested that the three-year, part-time student take all core courses in the first year and a combination of core, track, and elective courses in the second and third years.
-Again, sensitivity to alternate year course sequencing is advised.
+Similarly, part-time MPPM students should take all core courses in the first year and a combination of core, concentration, and elective courses in the second and third years.
+Sensitivity to alternate year course sequencing is advised.

 Certificates of Graduate Study

 Certificates of graduate study are designed for working professionals and/or those exploring future opportunities for graduate study.
-Enrollment in a Certificate Program does not guarantee admission to the PPM, MPH, or CPD program.
+Enrollment in a Certificate Program does not guarantee admission to the MPPM or MPH program.

 The following certificates of graduate study are offered by the Muskie School: